CAC Wackett: Operational history

 Initially designed pre-war as an intended basic trainer to lead into the more advanced Wirraway trainer, the Wackett saw early service for evaluation in that role with the Royal Victorian Aero Club at Essendon, resulting in the brief formation of 3 Elementary Flying Training School (3 EFTS) before its relocation and reformation as 11 EFTS at Benalla, Victoria, but the local production and standardisation of basic training under the Empire Air Training Scheme (EATS) on the simpler and cheaper de Havilland Tiger Moth saw the Wackett largely superseded in that flying training role.
 The Wackett Trainer went on to serve in an important but largely forgotten role as wireless operator trainers with No. 1 Wireless Air Gunnery School (WAGS) at Ballarat, Victoria, No. 2 WAGS at Parkes, New South Wales and No. 3 WAGS at Maryborough, Queensland; and also as an initial dual flying trainer with 1 Elementary Flying Training School in Adelaide, South Australia; 3 Elementary Flying Training School in Melbourne, Victoria; 11 Elementary Flying Training School at Benalla, Victoria; and No. 5 Operational Training Unit at Tocumwal, New South Wales.
 It also served at several other Empire Air Training Scheme establishments in Australia.
-About one-third of the 200 aircraft were written-off during the type's service with the RAAF and after the end of World War II the remaining aircraft were withdrawn from use and sold to civilian individuals and organisations.
+About one-third of the 200 aircraft were written-off during the type's service with the RAAF.
+After the end of World War II the remaining aircraft were withdrawn from use and sold to civilian individuals and organisations.
+Several dozen were placed on the Australian civil register.
+Several Wackett Trainers and a KS-3 Cropmaster are in museums and in private hands in Australia.

 About thirty aircraft were subsequently re-sold to the Netherlands East Indies Air Force and the survivors of these were transferred to the nascent Indonesian Air Force at independence, although it is thought that they did not see further use.
-Several dozen more were placed on the Australian civil register.